IceTV, in combination with our IceBox PVR, is a unique service to manage your free-to-air TV viewing.

 October 2015 – February 2016.
 The Managing Director funded the continuation of the business whilst in administration in order to keep its recording and EPG services alive.

 February 2016.
 The Managing Director bought the assets of the business from the administrator as the company was due to be liquidated and the business continues today as TV TV Australia Pty Limited trading as IceTV and YuVu.
 IceTV continues to grow supplying consumers with the best FTA recording management software services.
 YuVu was founded in March 2016 as our B2B arm selling FTA aggregated EPG metadata to many local and overseas enterprises who use the data for a broad range of government and commercial market research and content promotional purposes.

-We will remain both a consumer focussed service provider for enhanced UI/UX FTA recording systems and a business provider of FTA EPG metadata.
-Our next technical project is a “PVR in an app” to remove many of the PVR hardware constraints we and our customers suffer from, with functionality to record to the cloud removing the necessity for the hard drive hardware and enabling the replay of recordings to any device anywhere, but costs for useful storage space and streaming charges are still prohibitive in a scenario that avoids copyright breaches such as suffered in their attempts by Optus in Australia and Aerio in the USA.
-Watch this space…
+We will remain both a consumer focussed service provider for enhanced FTA TV recording systems and a business provider of FTA EPG metadata.
+Our next technical challenge is the ability to record to the cloud removing the necessity for the hard drive hardware and enabling the replay of recordings to any device anywhere, but costs for useful storage space and streaming charges are still prohibitive in a scenario that avoids copyright breaches such as suffered in their attempts by Optus in Australia and Aerio in the USA.
+It will happen, watch this space…

 AND A SPECIAL “THANK YOU”